neorning97/Master-s-thesis/README.md

 4. Run the scripts in numerical order (01 --> 18), as earlier scripts produce output files that are used as input by later scripts.
 Each script's README documents which earlier scripts must be run first.

+## License

+The code in this repository is released under the MIT License (see `LICENSE` for the full text).
+Data files are subject to the licenses of their original sources (GEO, GENCODE, etc.).